 The engine is designed for continuous service on gas fuel with fuel oil as a backup fuel.
-Different operating modes are available within specific engine power ranges (see Figure 1-3).
-The fuel split ranges are shown in Table 1-5.
+Depending on the selected option, different operating modes are available within specific engine power ranges (see Figure 1-2).
+The fuel split ranges are shown in Table 1-4.